When remodeling your kitchen, new cabinets comprise a significant percentage of your budget—30 to 50 percent of the total cost.

 - 1 wall cabinet, 27"

-These are good-quality, unassembled kitchen cabinets with solid wood doors, plywood cabinet boxes, and maple cabinet faces.
 Shaker is one of the most popular cabinet styles on the market today, which also means that competitive deals can be found with this style.
+These are either assembled or unassembled kitchen cabinets with solid wood doors, plywood cabinet boxes, and maple cabinet faces.

 Like many other RTA cabinets, these assemble with cam locks—a special type of fastener ensures that no screw heads are visible.
 Cam locks are the standard fastening mechanism for RTA cabinets.